eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

 In pure Ceylon code, we almost always use [declaration-site variance](../generics/#covariance_and_contravariance).
-However, this doesn't work when we interoperate with Java generic types with wildcards.
-Therefore, Ceylon supports use-site variance (wildcards).
+However, this approach doesn't work when we interoperate with Java generic types, which are by nature all invariant.
+In Java, covariance or contravariance is represented at the point of use of the generic type, using _wildcards_.
+Therefore, Ceylon also supports use-site variance (wildcards).

+Use-site variance is indicated using the keywords `out` and `in`:

 - `List<out Object>` has a covariant wildcard, and is equivalent to `List<? extends Object>` in Java, and